Pair your cup of joe with these crisp, chewy, and scrumptious coffee cookies for the ultimate coffee experience!

 - Don’t over-mix the dough.
 This is another culprit for dry cookies.
 You’ll want to stop as soon as the wet and dry ingredients are well combined.

-- Don’t over-bake the cookies.
+- Avoid overbaking.
 The edges should look set, but the centers should still be a little wet.
 They’ll continue to cook as they cool.
+We all know gooey, underbaked cookies are much better than dry, overbaked cookies.

 How to Store and Freeze Coffee Cookies